More Information on Recessed Manhole Covers:

 When it comes to recovering the chamber, a whole new tray and frame will have to be fitted, which is why this is the last option.

-I haven't installed my recessed block paving manhole cover yet; can you give me some advice on the installation process?
+I haven't installed it yet; can you give me some advice on the installation process?

 Installing recessed covers requires implementing some steps before the cover can be laid into the ground:

-The manhole is bedded into place using cement and sand, ensuring the cover is at the right fall and height.
-A string must be used from one end of the driveway to the other at the correct height that the block paving will be to achieve the right measurements.
+- The manhole is bedded into place using cement and sand, ensuring the cover is at the right fall and height.
+A string must be used from one end of the driveway to the other at the correct height that the blocks will be to achieve the right measurements.

-How do I know what size of recessed manhole cover I need?
+How do I know what size I need?

-The size of a manhole cover is measured by the clear opening inside the frame, as this is the only constant between manufacturers' designs.
+The size of the recessed manhole cover is measured by the clear opening inside the frame, as this is the only constant between manufacturers' designs.

 Yes.
-Block paving manhole covers are becoming increasingly popular when installing paving on driveways or patios.
+These manhole covers are becoming increasingly popular when installing paving on driveways or patios.
 They efficiently hide the inspection or drain covers.

 What are the advantages of purchasing EasyMerchants covers?